Fellow, College Lecturer and Director of Studies in History, Lucy Cavendish College

 Subject groups/Research projects

 Twelfth and thirteenth-century intellectual history with particular emphasis on medieval Christian-Jewish relations.

-Teaches Chronology to students taking the MPhil in Medieval History, supervises students taking option 2 of that course ('The Normans in European History') on a variety of intellectual, theological and cultural topics.
+Teaches Chronology to students taking the MPhil in Medieval History, supervises students taking the central medieval option of that course on a variety of intellectual, theological and cultural topics.
 Also supervises students taking the MPhil in Political Thought and Intellectual History on medieval topics.
-PhD students have worked/work in similar areas, for example, the political thought of John of Salisbury, Jewish female moneylending in thirteenth-century England,’crusade and reform: the language of Christian martyrdom and medieval Christian-Jewish relations’, perceptions of Jews in twelfth-century Christian glosses on the Psalms.
+PhD students have worked/work in similar areas, for example, the political thought of John of Salisbury, Jewish female moneylending in thirteenth-century England, ’crusade and reform: the language of Christian martyrdom’, perceptions of Jews in twelfth-century Christian glosses on the Psalms.

 The main undergraduate papers taught are: Paper 14, European History c.
 900 - c.
-1215; Paper 19 (Part I) / Paper 3 (Part II), The History of Political Thought before 1700 and Specified Paper in Part II on 'The Jewish Presence in Medieval Society'.
+1215; Paper 19, The History of Political Thought before 1700 in Part I and the Specified Paper in Part II on 'The Jewish Presence in Medieval Society'.